 OD delivers a catalog of courses to meet federal and state-mandates in health and safety, as well as, classes pertaining to standard business practices, personnel supervision, management development and County safety procedures.

-March 2014 Training Schedule Winter 2014 Training Schedule
+November 2014 Training Schedule Fall 2014 Training Schedule

 OD's primary role is to provide learning and career development opportunities to County employees.
 However, staff from partnering public agencies may register for classes, space permitting.
 To obtain a fee schedule and other information, please contact us.